 Conclusions On The Camp Chef Woodwind Pellet Grill Range

 That’s it!
 Thanks for reading.
-For all the details on these grills just visit Campchef.com.
-They also have some pretty reasonable finance deals so you don’t have to pay for the grill all upfront.
 I’ve also got a post on the Camp Chef Sear Box vs SideKick you may want to check out.
-If you would like to learn more please check out my wood pellet grill/smoker guide. 🙂
+You may also to check up on my Camp Chef error codes article.
+If you would like to learn more in general please check out my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.

 Now, you may already be aware of a few of the other brands such as Pit Boss, Camp Chef, Z Grills and I’m sure you are aware of Weber, though you may not have known they have entered the pellet grill game.
 However, they are now many, many more brands to look into.
 Some may be what are commonly referred to as ‘Traeger clones’, but many others are offering their own unique designs and features.